instantiator/open-social-distributor/docs/post-composition.md

 1. An index indicator (if there's more than 1 post)
 1. Any tags that will fit, if the tags should appear on the post

-Tags are selected in a random order, to help in situations where they might not fit.
+By default, tags will not exceed 50% of the allowed character space.
+If not all tags will fit on a post, a random selection of the available tags is used.

+### Breaks

-You can force the formatted to break to a new post by including the speak break word: `$$`
+You can force the formatter to break to a new post by including the special break word: `$$`

 ### Facebook notes

 * The formatter for Facebook posts does not include the link in the text of the post, as it is included separately as a special property of the post.
 * Facebook does not have the concept of threads.
+If the content for the first post exceeds the limit, subsequent posts are made as comments.
+* Instead of forcing a new post, the break word `$$` creates a paragraph break with 2 newline characters.

+### LinkedIn notes

+* LinedIn does not have the concept of threads.
 If the content for the first post exceeds the limit, subsequent posts are made as comments.
 * Instead of forcing a new post, the break word `$$` creates a paragraph break with 2 newline characters.